EquiMed logo.

 Description

-Stringhalt is a gait problem that may affect one or both hind legs.
-This rare form of lameness, which causes the horse to lift its hind legs higher and more rapidly than usual when it is moving, varies from a mild muscle spasm to movements so severe that the horse actually strikes the abdomen with the forward-moving fetlocks.
+Stringhalt is a gait problem that may affect one or both hind legs of a horse.
+This rare form of lameness, which causes the horse to lift its hind legs higher and more rapidly than usual when it is moving, varies from a mild muscle spasm to movements so severe that the horse actually strikes his abdomen with the forward-moving fetlocks.

 Sometimes, spastic movement is also seen in the front legs with toe scuffing and a stumbling movement.
 In severe cases, horses may not be able to stand.
 Ordinarily, the horse does not appear to be in pain, yet the lack of control of the hind legs makes riding difficult.